7 Best Coffee Brewing Methods: How to Brew the Perfect Cup at Home

 Espresso

 Espresso is the superhero of the coffee world—strong, concentrated, and always ready to save the day.
 It’s brewed by forcing hot water through finely-ground coffee under high pressure.
 To brew, start by grinding your coffee beans to a fine consistency, tamping the grounds evenly into the portafilter.
 An espresso machine, set to reach 9 bars of pressure, forces the water through the grounds in 25-30 seconds, resulting in a 1-2 oz shot topped with crema.
-For more details on perfecting your espresso, check out this espresso brewing guide by Home Coffee Tips.

 The result?
 A bold, intense shot that’s the base for popular drinks like lattes and cappuccinos.
 Espresso is one of the best coffee brewing methods for those who prefer a strong, rich taste.